 How do I fix error 500 on WordPress?

 First, try reloading the page.
 If that doesn’t work, try clearing your browser cache.
-If that still doesn’t work, you can try to access your server’s error logs to see if there is more information about what is causing the error.
-Finally, you can try increasing your PHP memory limit if all else fails.
+If that still doesn’t work, you can try accessing your server’s error logs to see if there is more information about what is causing the error.
+Finally, you can increase your PHP memory limit if all else fails.

 How can I fix 500 errors in PHP?